AppDomain.CreateDomain Method (String, Evidence, AppDomainSetup, PermissionSet, StrongName)

 - Type: System.Security.Policy.Evidence

-Evidence that establishes the identity of the code that runs in the application domain.
+Evidence mapped through the security policy to establish a top-of-stack permission set.
 Pass null to use the evidence of the current application domain.

 - Type: System.AppDomainSetup

 An object that contains application domain initialization information.

 - Type: System.Security.PermissionSet

 A default permission set that is granted to all assemblies loaded into the new application domain that do not have specific grants.

 An array of strong names representing assemblies to be considered fully trusted in the new application domain.